andrew-klassen/onelife_easy_install/README.md

 		Note: reconfigure is significantly faster if you are only wanting to reconfigure the server.

+	onelife update:
+                Update backs up your current settings and map, updates the server, and then re-applies them.

         onelife reconfigure:
                 This will reconfigure the server using the walkthrough installation.
-		It is also the recommened way to update an exising server, but does wipe the map.
+                It also  updates an exising server, but does wipe the map.

 	onelife set-password <password>:
 		Sets the password for the server.
 Clients connecting will need to